fullmetalbrackets/blog/src/content/blog/set-up-pihole-on-linux.md

 ---
-title: "Set up Pi-Hole for network-wide ad blocking and Unbound for recursive DNS (Updated for Pi-Hole v6)"
+title: 'Set up Pi-Hole for network-wide ad blocking and Unbound for recursive DNS (Updated for Pi-Hole v6)'
 description: "Besides just using a browser extension for ad blocking, I've been using Pi-Hole for years to prevent all devices on my network from getting ads, and stopping smart home devices from phoning home for telemetry and tracking.
 Pi-Hole will run on almost anything that can run Linux, is very easy to set up, and super effective with the right blocklists."
 pubDate: 2022-10-08
 updatedDate: 2025-03-15
-tags: ["self-hosting", "pi-hole"]
+tags: ['self-hosting', 'pi-hole']
 related1: pihole-anywhere-tailscale
 related2: reverse-proxy-using-nginx-pihole-cloudflare
 ---